Conquest of Caesarea Maritima (634–641)

-The Conquest of Caesarea Maritima was a military engagement between the Rashidun Muslims and the Byzantine garrison of Caesarea.
-During the Muslim conquests, the Muslims overran the Levant.
-The city of Caesarea resisted the Muslims from 634 before eventually falling to them in 641.
+The Conquest of Caesarea Maritima was a military engagement between the Rashidun Caliphate and the Byzantine garrison of Caesarea.
+During the early Muslim conquests, the Levant was conquered, with the city of Caesarea showing resistance from 634 before eventually falling in 641.

 Background

-After the terrible last war between Byzantium and Persia, a new force emerged in the theater.
+After the last war between Byzantium and Persia, a new force emerged in the theater.
 In the Arabian Peninsula, a new religion rose.
 The prophet Muhammad united the Arab tribes.
-The Muslims began their conquests into Persia, defeating them at Qadisiyyah.
+The Muslims began their conquests in Persia, defeating them at Qadisiyyah.
 The Byzantines would be defeated at Yarmuk.
 The Muslims conquered the majority of the Levant.
 The city of Caesarea Maritima would be the last to fall to the Muslims.